-When it comes to dog food nutrition, your best shot at providing balance and avoiding deficiencies and toxicities is to start with a well thought out commercial raw or homemade raw diet.
-Also provide traditionally nutrient dense and especially reproductive foods for variety.
+Your best shot at providing balance and avoiding deficiencies and toxicities is to start with a well thought out commercial raw or homemade raw diet and provide traditionally nutrient dense and especially reproductive foods for variety.

 Here are some of the foods I feed my dog daily or weekly.

 1. Raw And Especially Raw Fermented Milk

 Commercial pet food manufacturers set out to produce a food that provides everything a dog needs.

 Fortunately, where our limited knowledge fails us, Mother Nature does not!